 - Take action.
 Be strategic in how you approach your goals.
 Don’t just hope for something, create an action plan that will get you there.
 Think of every small detail that you can tackle that will move you forward.
 Being active and strategic will help you feel in control.

 Just as stress can take many forms, so can strategies to deal with that stress.
-As a college parent, you may be in a good position to help your student think carefully about how she has dealt with her stressful situations in the past and how she can apply the coping skills that she already has to her new situation.
+As a college parent, you may be in a good position to help your student think carefully about how they have dealt with stressful situations in the past and how to apply the coping skills that they already have to their new situation.
 This may be one of those times when your listening skills may be far more important than anything specific that you tell your student.
 Once again, knowing that you are there to support your student will be the most important job that you will have.